Pol Sci

 E. Power Politics

-V. The Executive Branch of the U.S. Government (2 weeks)
+IX.
+The Executive Branch of the U.S Government

 A. Leadership and Charisma